What is the Metaverse?

 No. There is a virtual option that doesn’t require affixing anything on the physical objects.
 For a detailed explanation of QR codes and different approaches, please review this blog post.
 QR Codes or ” fiducial markers” are necessary for Manifest

 No. But it is often the best approach.
-QR codes are a type of a barcode that is a machine-readable optical label which contains information.
-They are commonly used with augmented reality work instruction solutions for two primary reasons.
-First,
+QR codes are a type of barcode that is a machine-readable optical label that contains information.
+QR codes and augmented reality work instruction solutions are commonly used together for two primary reasons.

 No, absolutely not.
 However, Manifest users can enhance step-by-step guidance with 3D models.
 Here some things to consider when considering 3D models.